In The Heights: A Musical Celebration of Community and Latinx Diversity

 GA: I would describe my character, Usnavi, as both a visionary and a slightly insecure person.
 He dreams big but has a lot to learn about himself and how to develop his own confidence.
 I would say this show is very multifaceted, since it encompasses a very diverse set of emotions and themes that you can connect with throughout the story.

-Casey Pettiford (Class of 2020) is majoring in International Comparative Studies with a focus on Latin America.
-Upon graduation, she plans to use her love of Spanish and global cultures to promote the performing arts globally and to incorporate her interests in theater, writing, and mixed media to create opportunities for minority communities to share their diverse stories.
-Casey is currently a member of the Duke Creative Arts Student Team (CAST).
+Casey Pettiford (Class of 2020) is majoring in International Comparative Studies.
+Upon graduation, she plans to merge her interests in global cultures, mixed media, marketing, and entrepreneurship to create opportunities for minority communities to tell their diverse stories and to build innovative brand solutions for business and media organizations.
+She is currently a member of the Duke Creative Arts Student Team (CAST).